webignition/bas-spec/docs/tutorial-page-model.rst

 Both the search input field and the search button are within a form.
 And both elements have some properties other than class names that are probably less prone to change.

-We can tidy up those selectors within our page model.
+We can make our page model more robust.

 .. literalinclude:: includes/examples/page-model/google.com-selector-scoped.yml